 What To Expect

 If you buy a pup from me you can expect a healthy pup that has received the age appropriate wormings and shots.
 It will be microchipped and registered with NAVHDA.
 You will receive a pedigree.
 The puppy will be registered as breeding restricted.
-This restriction will be rescinded when your dog has met all of the NAPPA guidelines for breeding.
+This restriction will be rescinded when your dog has met the following guidelines: https://panamericanpudelpointers.com/breeding-restriction/

 I will replace a dog that is diagnosed with bad hips through Penn-Hip.
 If the hips do not pass OFA I reserve the right to have the x-rays evaluated by a veterinarian of my choosing to determine if the poor rating was due to poor hips or poor technique when the x-rays were taken.
 If it is poor hips I will replace the pup with one from a future breeding.
 I will not stand behind any dog if it has been spayed or castrated.